delrocco/pac3Dvrml/readme.txt

         Syrus Mesdaghi

         At the time, they referred to themselves as ficticious company RPG.
-        All of those members are still programmers today.
+        All of those members are still in software today.

 Thanks to: